 13. Use event-triggered emails for onboarding and retention

 Behavior-based emails are important to send highly personalized, timely and highly targeted messages.
 Send your emails based on your users’ in-app activity to reach higher engagement!
 Also, congratulate your existing customers and give them loyalty rewards and similar messages when they achieve something.
-For example in Buffer, if your post gets higher sharing rate than usual, the team sends you an automated email to congratulate!
+For example in Buffer, if your post gets a higher sharing rate than usual, the team sends you an automated email to congratulate!

 Send personalized, highly targeted messages based on your users’ behavior.
 Get started now!